yongyouhe/openmm_ImageCharge/README.md

 Performing three sets of commands 'make / make install / make PythonInstall' will install the plugin as 'drudenoseplugin' package in your python

-Note: If you want to use the ImageCustomIntegrator in OpenMM 8.0.0 or higher versions, you need to copy the folder asmjit of OpenMM to the library folder in the plugin for substitution.
+Note: If you want to use the ImageCustomIntegrator in OpenMM 8.0, you need to copy the folder asmjit of OpenMM to the library folder in the plugin for substitution.
 The CMakeList.txt also needs to be modified accordingly.
 If you update the imageplugin version in setup.py, you should use pip uninstall the old version,